Together the workstreams presented here form the official programme of work for our Health Protection Research Unit (HPRU) until 2025.

 Workstream 3: Evaluation: clinical and economic evidence to inform decision making

 We provide methodological expertise in clinical epidemiology, economic evaluation and infectious disease modelling, and use disease transmission and economic models to provide evidence on impact and cost-effectiveness of different interventions.
 Where empirical evidence is weak and models are uncertain, we develop new studies that strengthen clincial and epidemiological data on key factors, such as morbidity, quality of life, carriage and mixing patterns.
-We also oversee the evaluation of interventions in response to Public Health England's urgent requests and support development of methodologies for evaluating health protection interventions.
+We also oversee the evaluation of interventions in response to UKHSA's urgent requests and support development of methodologies for evaluating health protection interventions.

 Workstream 4: Intervention optimisation and implementation